kriepy/LeafGrow/README.md

 Before you start create a virtual environment and install all dependencies.

-To see an example of an animation run:

-    python tests/leaf_grow_animation.py

-To see the leaf with the auxin an vein nodes run:
+To see the leaf growth animation run:

-    python tests/path.py
+    python src/main.py

 ## Before you start